Qiskit/documentation/README.md

   tox -- optional/paths/to/notebooks.ipynb --write
   ```

+> [!NOTE]
+> If your notebook submits hardware jobs to IBM Quantum, you must add it to the
+> ignore list in `scripts/nb-tester/test-notebooks.py`.
+Retrieving information
+> is ok.

 ## Check for broken links

 CI will check for broken links.
 You can also check locally: